vigetlabs/blendid/README.md

 #### `hot`
 By default, webpack HMR will simply will do a full browser refresh when your js files change.
 If your code takes advantage of [hot module replacement methods](https://webpack.github.io/docs/hot-module-replacement.html), modules will be hot loaded.

-If you're using, React, `yarn add react-hot-loader@next` and set `react: true` to enable [react-hot-loader](https://github.com/gaearon/react-hot-loader).
+If you're using React, `yarn add react-hot-loader@next` and set `react: true` to enable [react-hot-loader](https://github.com/gaearon/react-hot-loader).

 *Defaults to :*
 ```js